-In celebration of Herman Melville’s 200th birthday, join us for a morning of lectures on Melville the person and his lasting effect with his writings.
+In celebration of Herman Melville’s 200th birthday, join us for a morning of lectures on Melville the person and the lasting effect of his writings.

-Reading of shared passages from NHA Log books & Moby-Dick with Harvey Young and Caleb Kardell.
+Shared Passages: A Reading Aligning NHA Logbooks with Moby-Dick with Harvey Young and Caleb Kardell.

-In 1998 a project was initiated to extract data for entry into its data bank from Nantucket whaling logs held by the archives.
-A volunteer, Leslie Ottinger, reviewed many of these.
+In 1998 a project was initiated to extract data for entry into its data bank from Nantucket whaling logs held in the archives.
+Leslie Ottinger, a volunteer, reviewed many of these.
 He was knowledgeable about Melville’s Moby Dick and found that many observations and events in the book were also mentioned in the logs.
 The materials in this presentation was compiled from his observations.

 Herman Melville: Sailor, Writer, Metaphysician with Dr. Mary K. Bercaw Edwards

 Dr. Mary K. Bercaw Edwards is an Associate Professor of English and Maritime Studies Faculty at the University of Connecticut.
 An internationally-known Herman Melville scholar, she serves as an editor for Leviathan: A Journal of Melville Studies.
 She is the author of Melville’s Sources and Cannibal Old Me: Spoken Sources in Melville’s Early Works and the co-editor of Wilson Heflin, Herman Melville’s Whaling Years.
 Dr. Bercaw Edwards spends her summers working high aloft on Mystic Seaport Museum’s square-rigged ships.
 She was a crewmember on the 38th Voyage of the 1841 whaleship Charles W. Morgan.
 A Coast Guard-licensed captain, she has 58,000 miles at sea, all under sail.

 Nostalgia for the Wooden World: Rockwell Kent’s Moby-Dick with Dr. Jamie Jones